vied12/django-url-renditions/README.md

 # django-url-renditions

-django-url-renditions allows to define rendition process to django url fields.
-This works pretty well with https://github.com/bradleyg/django-s3direct and Heroku.
+django-url-renditions allows to define and render renditions from django url fields.
+This works also pretty well with [django-s3direct]([https://github.com/bradleyg/django-s3direct]) fields.

 It comes with a Graphene `Query` that enable renditions in your GraphQL schema.